Online Engineering Schools in Louisiana

 Master of Science in Civil Engineering – Louisiana State University

 Louisiana State University offers an online master of science program in civil engineering.
-Ideal for civil engineering professionals looking to refresh and elevate their knowledge of the industry, this program equips students to develop, design, and effectively lead in the civil engineering industry.
+Ideal for civil engineering professionals looking to refresh and elevate their knowledge of the industry, this program equips students to develop, design, and lead effectively in the field.

 Applicants to the program must have an undergraduate degree in civil engineering from a regionally accredited institution or its equivalent with an overall GPA of 3.0.
 Those without a civil engineering undergraduate degree will be required to pass leveling courses to satisfy department requirements.